salesforce/lwc-rfcs/text/0112-server-engine.md

 }
 ```

+#### Retained approach

-**Conclusion:** After considering the pros and cons of the two approaches described above, **the rest of this proposal discusses the second approach, where the rendering APIs are injected lazily at runtime.**
+After considering the pros and cons of the two approaches described above, **the rest of this proposal discusses the second approach, where the rendering APIs are injected lazily at runtime.**

+The main drawback of this approach is the amount of refactoring that needs to happen in LWC engine code specifically.
+So far the LWC engine has been designed to run in a JavaScript environment with direct access to the DOM APIs.
+This means that if we were to adopt this approach a large chunk of the LWC engine code will need to be rewritten.
+For example some of the LWC engine code stores a reference for DOM interfaces (eg. `HTMLElement.prototype`, `Node.prototype`) at evaluation time.
+This will not be possible with this approach as the APIs will be injected into the core engine after its evaluation.

 ## How will we implement SSR?